f5devcentral/nginx-one-lab/docs/README.md

     ![Add New NGINX Plus Container](media/lab5-7.png)

-1. Log in to the **Linux Jumphost**.
-This system already logged in to the NGINX Private Registry so Step 1 can be skipped.
+1. Log in to the console of **Lab Framework** from UDF.
+This system already pulled the container image "Step 1" and "Step 2" can be skipped.

-1. Proceed to Step 2 to pull the container image

-1. Then run the command from Step 3 to start the NGINX Plus with Agent container.
+1. Run the command from Step 3 to start the NGINX Plus with Agent container.
 This command will also add this NGINX instance to your Config Sync Group.

 1. Click "Done" to close out the window.